emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 ```

 Finally, the only thing that our "best" update improves is that it prevents a cache-miss from a single replica.
 It has no effect
-on data integrit.
+on data integrity.
 As you can see below, we now have ***TWO*** distinct stale values distributed across our replicas' caches.

 ```shell
 ✗ make best-update-title get-book